MoneyTools/MoneyFlutter/README.md

-This is the readonly flutter edition of the MyMoney.net app

 # myMoney - Flutter edition

-From the MoneyTools team
+From the MoneyTools team.
+The readonly flutter edition of the MyMoney.net app

 ## Getting Started